Abdelrahmann94/Animal-body-parts-segmentation/readme.md

 ## Time Allocation

 #### Monday :
-Recieved the task and did some researches to decide which approach I will use for this task (3 hours)
+Received the task and did some research to decide which approach I would use for this task (3 hours)
 #### Tuesday :
 Developed an algorithm for image stitching (5 hours)
-#### wednesday :
+#### Wednesday :
-Tested the image stitching approach and applyed an OCR model for the panoramic image (3 hours)
+Tested the image stitching approach and applied an OCR model for the panoramic image (3 hours)
 #### Thursday :
-Tested the OCR models and chose the one with the best accuracy, prepared the evaluation report for OCR model and image stitching technique (3 hours)
+Tested the OCR models and chose the one with the best accuracy, prepared the evaluation report for the OCR modela and image stitching technique (3 hours)
-#### saturday :
+#### Saturday :
 prepared a readme file for this task and recorded the video (3 hours)